mwasp88/gutawire/parking_system/README.md

 - Optional: serial device connected to `/dev/serial0`
 - SQLite3 (included with Python) for storing event history

-If you see `[ERROR] Camera not available` in the logs, make sure a webcam is connected and accessible as `/dev/video0`.
+If you see `[ERROR] Camera not available` or repeated `[ERROR] Failed to read frame` messages in the logs, ensure a webcam is connected and accessible as `/dev/video0`. connected and accessible as `/dev/video0`.

 Install dependencies using the provided `requirements.txt` file: